IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/pysmo_polyregression.rst

 Basic Usage
 ------------
-To generate a polynomial model with PySMO, the  *pysmo_surrogate.PysmoPolyTrainer* trainer is called with the desired optional arguments:
+To generate a polynomial model with PySMO, the  *pysmo_surrogate.PysmoPolyTrainer* trainer is instantiated and initialized with the desired configuration arguments, and the the training function ``train_surrogate`` is called:

 .. code:: python